 When you start your business every customer gets close attention, you tend to know everything about them because you need to.
 You find the time to connect with them and and are fascinated with what you hear.
 As you grow, this naturally becomes harder to maintain and scale so what do you do?

 This is all about putting your customer at the heart of your business, understanding them deeply and thinking in their shoes when you make a business decision.
-When you’re customer-centric you create a positive experience for every customer from the very first interaction with your brand that runs throughout the whole customer journey.
+When you’re customer-centric you create a positive experience for every customer from the very first interaction with your brand and throughout their customer journey.

-The way you get to understand your customers is to connect and talk with them using the communications channels they prefer.
+Understand your customers by connecting with them through their preferred communications channels.
 Find out about their lives - their likes, dislikes, pains, gains etc. Whether this is through social media, email, online forums, face to face, on the phone or sending out surveys, it’s important to ask the right questions and take all responses on board.

 It’s often said in business that we have two ears and one mouth and they should be used proportionately.
 Listening to what customers actually say rather than what you think they are saying, can have a profound impact on your relationship with them and future customers too.